 But this isn’t about AI replacing humans.
 It’s about AI becoming the ultimate sidekick.

-The best security teams of tomorrow will pair fast, scalable AI like XBOW with expert human insight.
+The best security teams will combine fast, scalable AI like XBOW with expert human oversight.
 Machine speed meets human context.
+XBOW didn’t just win a leaderboard—it launched a new era where defenders finally have a fighting chance to stay ahead.

 Looking for manual security testing with the right balance of automation?